Hungary: Age of elected kings

 The last strong king of medieval Hungary was the Renaissance king Matthias Corvinus (1458–1490), son of John Hunyadi.
-His election was the first time that a member of the nobility mounted to the Hungarian royal throne without dynastic background.
+His election was the first time that a member of the nobility mounted the Hungarian royal throne without a dynastic background.
 He was a successful military leader and an enlightened patron of the arts and learning.
 His library, the Bibliotheca Corviniana, was Europe's greatest collection of historical chronicles, philosophic and scientific works in the 15th century, and second only in size to the Vatican Library.
 Items from the Bibliotheca Corviniana were inscribed on UNESCO's Memory of the World Register in 2005.
 The serfs and common people considered him a just ruler because he protected them from excessive demands and other abuses by the magnates.
 Under his rule, in 1479, the Hungarian army destroyed the Ottoman and Wallachian troops at the Battle of Breadfield.
-Abroad he defeated the Polish and German imperial armies of Frederick at Breslau (Wrocław).
+Abroad, he defeated the Polish and German imperial armies of Frederick at Breslau (Wrocław).
 Matthias' mercenary standing army, the Black Army of Hungary, was an unusually large army for its time, and it conquered Vienna as well as parts of Austria and Bohemia.

 King Matthias died without lawful sons, and the Hungarian magnates procured the accession of the Pole Vladislaus II (1490–1516), supposedly because of his weak influence on Hungarian aristocracy.
 Hungary's international role declined, its political stability was shaken, and social progress was deadlocked.
 In 1514, the weakened old King Vladislaus II faced a major peasant rebellion led by György Dózsa, which was ruthlessly crushed by the nobles, led by John Zápolya.
 The resulting degradation of order paved the way for Ottoman preeminence.
 In 1521, the strongest Hungarian fortress in the South, Nándorfehérvár (today's Belgrade, Serbia), fell to the Turks.
 The early appearance of Protestantism further worsened internal relations in the country.